 A CP and 6 stop ND filter from one of the other well-known manufacturers will cost $400 – $450.

-The ND64/PL from PolarPro (which combines the two filters mentioned above into one) currently costs $249.99 for the biggest size and $239.99 for the smaller size.
+The ND64/PL from PolarPro (which combines the two filters mentioned above into one) currently costs a few hundred dollars less.

 I’m not going to say that the only downside to these filters is the price like you might be expecting me to.